Home » Our Work » Gender Recognition Act Reform 2022 » Gender Recognition Reform (Scotland) Bill and the Section 35 order

 Blocking of the GRR Bill by the UK Government

-This is the first time a Section 35 order has been used since the Scotland Act was passed in 1998.
+This was the first time a Section 35 order has been used since the Scotland Act was passed in 1998.
 It can be used for two reasons.
-The main reason that has been given to block the GRR Bill is that the UK Government says it believes that the Bill, or parts of it, make “modifications of the law as it applies to reserved matters and which the Secretary of State has reasonable grounds to believe would have an adverse effect on the operation of the law as it applies to reserved matters”.
+The main reason that was given to block the GRR Bill is that the UK Government said it believed that the Bill, or parts of it, made “modifications of the law as it applies to reserved matters and which the Secretary of State has reasonable grounds to believe would have an adverse effect on the operation of the law as it applies to reserved matters”.

-After it issued the order, the UK Government gave a statement of reasons for the block, which largely relate to their belief that changing the process for obtaining a Gender Recognition Certificate in Scotland would impact their ability to carry out cross-border equalities duties, which are reserved.
+The day after it issued the order, the UK Government gave a statement of reasons for the block.
+This largely related to their belief that changing the process for obtaining a Gender Recognition Certificate in Scotland would impact their ability to carry out cross-border equalities duties, which are reserved to the UK Government.

 “The use of Section 35 is an unprecedented challenge to the Scottish Parliament’s ability to legislate on clearly devolved matters and it risks setting a dangerous constitutional precedent.”